 - Cycling: On a warm Sunday morning you are out and about on your new mountain bike on a picturesque mountain lake.
 Suddenly a slippery root causes you to stumble!
 You land unhappy on your face: The two-week hospital stay costs 2500 dollars.

-- Swimming: Your pitch is right by the sea.
+- Swimming: Your campsite is right by the sea.
 The anticipation is great.
 You jump in roaring waters to cool off after a hot day.
 Unfortunately, this time you forget your protective water shoes.
 Contorted with pain, you hobble back to land – there is a long, sharp shard of glass in your foot.
 After the local treatment, the doctor will present you with a bill of 300 dollars.

 Here are a few general tips to protect yourself against recreational accidents: